schiehll/react-alert/README.md

 // index.js
 import React from 'react'
 import { render } from 'react-dom'
-import { Provider as AlertProvider } from 'react-alert' import AlertTemplate from 'react-alert-template-basic' import App from './App'
+import { transitions, positions, Provider as AlertProvider } from 'react-alert' import AlertTemplate from 'react-alert-template-basic' import App from './App'

 // optional cofiguration
 const options = {
+  // you can also just use 'bottom center'
-  position: 'bottom center',
+  position: positions.BOTTOM_CENTER,
   timeout: 5000,
   offset: '30px',
+  // you can also just use 'scale'
-  transition: 'scale'
+  transition: transitions.SCALE
 }

 const Root = () => (